haleighlv/haleighlv/README.md

 ### Content
  Add a short paragraph describing the features below.
 What aesthetic and technical choices did you make?
-- [ ] At least one profile picture
+- [x ] At least one profile picture
-- [ ] Biography (at least 100 words)
+- [x ] Biography (at least 100 words)
 - [ ] Functional Contact Form
-- [ ] "Projects" section
+- [x ] "Projects" section
-- [ ] Links to external sites, e.g. GitHub and LinkedIn.
+- [x ] Links to external sites, e.g. GitHub and LinkedIn.
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?
-- [ ] At least 2 web pages.
+- [x ] At least 2 web pages.
-- [ ] Version controlled with Git
+- [ x] Version controlled with Git
-- [ ] Deployed on GitHub pages.
+- [ x] Deployed on GitHub pages.
-- [ ] Implements responsive design principles.
+- [ x] Implements responsive design principles.
-- [ ] Uses semantic HTML.
+- [ x] Uses semantic HTML.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.
-- [ ] Different styles for active, hover and focus states.
+- [ ]x Different styles for active, hover and focus states.
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)
 ​
 ### Screenshots